mwhelan/Specify/readme.md

 * Starting with `And` is considered as an asserting method (reported).
 * Starting with `TearDown` is considered as a finally method which is run after all the other steps (not reported).

-### Auto-Mocking and IoC Adapters
-There is transparent built-in support for [NSubstitute](http://nsubstitute.github.io/), [Moq](https://github.com/Moq/moq4), and [FakeItEasy](http://fakeiteasy.github.io/) auto-mocking containers.
-Just add a reference to one of these projects and Specify will detect it and use the relevant adapter.

-If no mocking framework is referenced then Specify will default to an Autofac-based IoC container.
-Just add an Autofac module, which Specify will automatically detect and register your dependencies.

-Alternatively, to use a particular mocking framework or IoC container in your tests you just have to implement the Specify `IContainer` interface.

-The containers are largely based on [Chill's containers](https://github.com/Erwinvandervalk/Chill), by [Erwin van der Valk](http://www.erwinvandervalk.net/).
-Chill is a great framework, which I recommend you check out.

 ## Logging
 Specify uses [LibLog](https://github.com/damianh/LibLog) for logging.
 You can turn logging on by setting the `LoggingEnabled` property to true on your SpecifyConfig file (it's off by default).
 LibLog is a logging abstraction